How to create your PR strategy

 Happens to the best of us, but with a strong PR strategy in place you’ll be ready for the worst.
 Develop a PR crisis management plan and you’ll be ready to protect your public image.

 Using numerous and various media channels to promote your business.
 To promote a positive public awareness of your brand.
-Additionally, during a crisis, PR is the most effective way to manage your communication.
+Additionally, during a crisis, PR is the most effective way to manage your communication and turn a negative situation into a plus.

 Like branding, public relations manages the dissemination of your message.
 Unlike branding, PR is about communication and your reputation.
 Branding covers elements that include your logo, website, and other marketing assets.